Michael McCullough, PhD

 Cristina Gomes, PhD Research Assistant Professor, Assistant Director of the Tropical Conservation Institute, Florida International University

-Liana Hone, PhD Research Assistant Professor, Department of Psychology, University at Buffalo
+Liana Hone, PhD Assistant Professor, Department of Health Education & Behavior, University of Florida

 William McAuliffe, PhD Postdoctoral Fellow, Department of Healthcare Policy, Harvard Medical School